 K-6 Spanish Immersion

 Any student is welcome to apply for the immersion program regardless of their academic ability.
-Preference is given to parents with the most volunteer hours.
-Information regarding the process for enrollment in the immersion program for the upcoming school year will be announced in NDPA…¡Qué Pasa! in April or May.
+Information regarding the process for enrollment in the immersion program for the next school year will be announced in NDPA…¡Qué Pasa! in April of each school year.

 JR. High Spanish Classes